← All articles

 5. No Clear Unsubscribe Mechanism

-Every marketing email must include a working, easy-to-use unsubscribe mechanism.
-Hidden unsubscribe links or requiring the user to log in to unsubscribe is non-compliant.
+Every marketing email must include a working, easy to use unsubscribe mechanism.
+Hidden unsubscribe links or requiring the user to log in to unsubscribe is non compliant.

 6. Continuing to Email After Unsubscribe